-It may be surprising, but there are still many people in organizations that don't clearly know the difference between these key roles.
-It isn't just about tactical versus strategic, or getting the job done now versus planning for the future.
-The differences between the two is staggering and will be illuminated with case studies, roles and responsibilities and a series of exercises that will create an archetype of both with qualities that can be developed, or used as criteria for hiring or promotion.
+The difference between these key roles isn’t just about tactical versus strategic, or getting the job done now versus planning for the future.
+The differences between the two is staggering, and will be illuminated with case studies, roles and responsibilities and a series of exercises that will create an archetype of both, with qualities that can be developed, or used as criteria for hiring or promotion.

 Why do some people always find fortune?
-Is it by chance?
-Is it by luck?
-The newest data shows that lucky people have a tendency to make their luck happen.
+Is it by chance, or through luck?
+The newest data show that lucky people have a tendency to make their luck happen.
 Their luck is created by the way they think and act.
 The lucky folks see and exploit opportunities that others completely miss.
-This workshop will discuss the four principles that make people "lucky."
-Through a series of exercises attendees will identify ways and tasks to create their own luck and build their ability to change their luck and success in their companies.
+This workshop will discuss the four principles that make people “lucky”.
+Through a series of exercises attendees will identify ways and tasks to create their own luck and build their ability to change their luck and success in their organizations.

 In the next 10 years, leading global teams will be the standard versus the exception.
-In order to be successful in this extremely challenging role, you must have three key things going for you: Intellectual capital (your ability to understand how business works and operates on a global scale while creating multiple worldwide contingencies and scenarios to mitigate risk); Psychological capital (your ability to succeed in a culture or cultures completely different from your own, which is fueled by a passion for diversity and adventure); Social capital (your ability to connect and build relationships with people from other parts of the world through your intercultural skills and innate diplomacy and cultural flexibility).
-This workshop will define what these types of capital are, and present examples of people with both excellent and substandard levels of all of them.
-Through case studies people will be able to identify their strengths and weaknesses in their capital levels, with tasks they can do to improve them.
+To be successful in this challenging role, leaders must possess three key things: Intellectual Capital (the ability to understand how business works and operates on a global scale while creating multiple worldwide contingencies and scenarios to mitigate risk); Psychological Capital (the ability to succeed in a culture or cultures completely different from one’s own); and Social Capital (the ability to connect and build relationships with people from other parts of the world through intercultural skills, innate diplomacy and cultural flexibility).
+This workshop defines what these types of capital are, and presents examples of people with both excellent and substandard levels.
+Through case studies, participants will be able to identify the strengths and weaknesses in their capital levels, and come away with things they can do to improve them.

-The next 10-15 years will show a complete reversal in the make-up of the generations in the American workplace.
+The next 10 years will see a complete turnover in the make-up of the generations in the American workplace.
 The Baby Boomers will no longer be in charge and with that will come the end of their influence in the workplace.
-This workshop, through exploration of the differences in the generations, will help people identify the benefits of diverse cultural teams while helping folks better understand why the generations think differently.
+This workshop, through exploration of the differences in the generations, identifies the benefits of diverse cultural teams, while helping participants better understand why the generations think differently.
 Examples will be presented of exceptional teams rife with generational diversity and exercises will be done to help people bridge the differences and exploit the synergies of generationally diverse teams.

-80% of change management programs fail.
-The reasons for these failures will be explored while a new concept of "viral change" is introduced.
+Over 70% of change management programs fail.
+The reasons for these failures will be explored while a new concept of “viral change” is introduced.
 The workplace no longer listens to the senior leaders.
 Psychological research shows our peers influence us more.
-This workshop will explore why champions, identified from indirect leaders and developed from our peer groups, are the best way to lead successful change in the workplace.
-This workshop will explore the concepts of "viral change," including the tools to be used to drive it and how some key concepts of top-down communication must be used and linked to the success stories of "viral change."
+This workshop explores why champions, identified from indirect leaders and developed from our peer groups, are the best way to lead successful change in the workplace.
+This workshop explores the concepts of “viral change”, including the tools to be used to drive it and how some key concepts of top-down communication must be used and linked to the success stories of “viral change”.

-In the old days, a high IQ was an essential characteristic of leaders.
-Current research shows that a high EQ or "Emotional Quotient" is more important in our organizations.
-This workshop will introduce participants to the key tenets of Daniel Goleman's emotional intelligence (Self awareness, Self regulation, Empathy, Social expertise, Motivation and Mastery of purpose and vision).
-Attendees will do exercises to assess their levels of EI and identify ways to enhance theirs and their teams' levels of EI.
+In the past, a high IQ was an essential characteristic of leaders.
+Current research shows that a high EQ or “Emotional Quotient” is more important in our organizations.
+This workshop introduces participants to the key tenets of Daniel Goleman’s emotional intelligence (Self-awareness, Self-regulation, Empathy, Social expertise, Motivation and Mastery of purpose and vision).
+Attendees will do exercises to assess their levels of EI and identify ways to enhance theirs and their teams’ levels of EI.